 This seems like a no-brainer, but mistakes on tax forms are quite common, and they can raise a red flag with the IRS.
 So, make sure your tax form has accurate information everywhere, with no spelling or mathematical errors.
 Incorrectly writing your business name, tax ID number, business address, business income, etc., can trigger an IRS audit.

 You started your small business to make money, right?
-If you aren’t generating profit in three out of five years, and you are reporting losses on your tax return, the IRS will view your venture as a mere hobby.
-This means you are only allowed to write off qualifying expenses up to a certain amount of money that you make from the hobby.
+If you are not generating profit in three out of five years, and you are reporting losses on your tax return, the IRS will view your venture as a mere hobby.
+This means you are only allowed to deduct qualifying business equipment and expenses up to a certain amount that you make from the hobby.

 If you run a small business from your home, there are certain rules you need to follow.
 For starters, you can only use your home office area for business purposes.
 You and your family members are not allowed to spend time in that space to do things like watch television, use your computer, or enjoy a meal.
 If you get audited, you will have to prove that you use your home office for business only.

 You are being audited, now what?

 If the IRS decides to audit your small business, it can be done via mail, at an IRS office, or on-site at your office.
 Most small business audits are completed in the field, so do not be surprised if the IRS wants to audit your tax return at your place of business.
 The IRS will notify you ahead of time as to which documents and information will be needed.
 You will also need to thoroughly explain your company’s accounting systems and protocols.